Azerbaijan Basketball Federation

 The Azerbaijan Basketball Federation (Azerbaijani: Azərbaycan Basketbol Federasiyası), also known as ABF, is the national governing body of basketball in Azerbaijan.
-It was founded in 1992, and are headquartered in Baku.
+It was founded on 12 March 1993, and is headquartered in Baku.

 The Azerbaijan Basketball Federation operates the Azerbaijan men's national team and Azerbaijan women's national team.
 They organize national competitions in Azerbaijan, for both the men's and women's senior teams and also the youth national basketball teams.

 The top professional league in Azerbaijan is the Azerbaijan Basketball League.